 - A major part of Indian banking moved online with internet banking and apps available for fund transfer

-The entire period of evolution of the banking industry is still ongoing, and each day new changes can be seen in the banking sector for the betterment of the economic growth of the country.
+The entire period of evolution of the banking industry is ongoing, and each day new changes can be seen in the banking sector for the betterment of the economic growth of the country.